How Many Years of Separation Are Required to Get a Divorce?

 As shown above there are various 'facts' (reasons) that can be used to get a divorce.
 Some of these require the couple to have lived separately for a certain amount of time, while others do not.
 Based on your individual circumstances, our Divorce Lawyers can advise you on the most appropriate 'fact' to use for your divorce.

 Depending on the fact used, we can also advise you on the best way to claim back your costs against the other person, if this applies.
 If you are still living together and seeking a divorce on the basis of separation, we can advise you on whether the Court would accept that you are separated and, if not, advise you of which other facts you may be able to use instead to achieve the divorce.

 We can guide you through the divorce process to make it as straightforward and stress-free as possible.

 Our Fixed Fee Divorce service provides you with a Divorce Lawyer to take you through the usual steps in an uncontested (not disputed) divorce.
-In addition to our fixed fee, a Court fee of £550 is payable directly to the Court where you file for divorce.
+In addition to our fixed fee, a Court fee is payable directly to the Court where you file for divorce.